Tabueeee/mocha-puppeteer-launcher/README.md

 ## Alternative API-Usage
 Mocha-puppeteer-launcher can also be used without exposing constants to the global namespace by using the exported constant `browseLauncher`.
 It's still possible to use a `mplconfig.json` file when using the browserLauncher directly.
-You can access a full config object with default settings overwritten by any settings specified in a `mplconfig.json` file.
+You can access the exported config object with default settings overwritten by any settings specified in `mplconfig.json`.

 ````js
 const mpl = require('mocha-puppeteer-launcher');